-Adding Input Stre eams Multicast-Only (for multicast enabled) Selecting this checkbox will force the transmission of this stream only in multicast.
-Enable Encryption Select this checkbox to encrypt the Input stream.
+its eams Selecting this checkbox will force the transmission of this stream only in multicast.
+Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.
-Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
-Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
+Specify the type of Encryption (AES 128/192/256).
+Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
-Recording parameters Select this checkbox to customize the recording parameters.
-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters.
+Select this checkbox to customize the recording parameters.
+Select the radio button for the desired storage type and then fill in the relevant parameters.
 Record to disk - the recording is saved on the local disk.
 It is possible to record to an external destination by replacing the default storage location with a symbolic link.
 To learn more, see Using an External Storage section.
 Record to S3 - the file is saved to your AWS S3 Bucket.
 The mechanism uses AWS multipart upload.
 Amazon advises to define a lifetime rule for objects on destination bucket.
-Record to Disk Parameters